 What are the benefits of e-procurement?

-- Transparency and accessibility of the company’s purchasing behaviour: E-procurement allows you to gain a better understanding of how and where it spends its money.
-This information is invaluable and will help you better manage spendings, avoid wasting money, leverage power during negotiations, and spot areas for consolidation of suppliers.
+E-procurement allows you to gain a better understanding of how and where it spends its money.
+This information is invaluable and will help you better manage spending.
+It also:

 Who is e-procurement for?